tedlu-tw/tedlu-tw/README.md

 ### Hi there 👋
 ---
-I am Ted Lu, a 16-year-old student with high interest in data science, medical science and neuroscience located in New Taipei, Taiwan.
-I am looking for opportunities to explore more on medical informatics and computer vision.
+I am Ted Lu, a 17-year-old student and researcher based in Taipei, Taiwan, with a strong focus on data science, medical informatics, and neuroscience.
+My academic and professional interests revolve around advancing methodologies in medical image analysis and exploring the intersection of digital governance, policy advocacy, and technology.
+I actively seek opportunities to contribute to fields such as medical informatics and computer vision.

-With the high ability of self learning, I've practiced several skills and abilities among the field of medical informatics., and participated in several research projects.
-My recent studies focus on methodology development of medical image analysis and imaging studies of neurodevelopmental and neurodegenerative disorders, while I’ve worked with different imaging modalities including MRI, CT, EEG, X-ray, OCT, etc., and diseases such as glioma, multiple sclerosis, schizophrenia, Alzheimer’s, Huntington’s and more.
+Through self-directed learning and hands-on research, I have cultivated expertise in medical informatics and participated in projects involving diverse imaging modalities, including MRI, CT, EEG, X-ray, and OCT.
+My recent work has centered on imaging studies of neurodevelopmental and neurodegenerative disorders such as glioma, multiple sclerosis, schizophrenia, Alzheimer’s, and Huntington’s disease.
+These experiences have honed my skills in Python, data processing frameworks, and imaging analytics.

-I have quite a few experiences in hardware development, including sensor engineering and wireless communication.
-My studies during 2018-2020 were focused on ESP8266/ESP32 communication framework enhancement, edge computing system optimization, etc. The experience enables me with the ability to use various programming languages and systems such as Python, C/C++, JavaScript, Linux and DBMS.
+Beyond the medical domain, I bring technical proficiency in hardware development, including sensor engineering and wireless communication.
+From 2018 to 2020, I focused on enhancing ESP8266/ESP32 communication frameworks and optimizing edge computing systems.
+This background has equipped me with robust programming skills in Python, C/C++, JavaScript, Linux, and database management systems.

-During my spare time, I also participate in several open source communities such as g0v.tw, CourseAPI, Sch001, etc., where I bring the ability of issue analysis and project management into various open source projects.
+In addition to technical pursuits, I am deeply engaged in digital governance and policy advocacy, focusing on issues such as open data, digital rights, and internet governance.
+I have worked with organizations like the Open Culture Foundation and contributed to national policy discussions as a Committee Member of the Youth Advisory Committee for the K-12 Education Administration, addressing topics like educational privacy and inclusion.
+I also actively participate in open-source communities such as g0v.tw, where I apply my skills in issue analysis and project management to collaborative initiatives.

 ### Languages